AP women's college basketball Top 25 poll breakdown

 Previous ranking: 4

-Stat to know: Texas notched its 38th straight home victory, tying TCU for the longest active streak in Division I.
+Stat to know: Texas has held its opponents to under 75 points in 42 consecutive games, the second-longest active streak in Division I, behind UAlbany (43).

 Previous ranking: 6